 ASAC advises Ashland Parks and Recreation Commissioners on matters related to the Senior Services Division and advocates for the needs of Ashland seniors.
 The Senior Services Division offers support services and variety of free or low-cost recreational, health promotion and educational opportunities at Ashland Senior Center and other locations; advocates for senior needs; and builds community partnerships to expand opportunities for seniors.

 ASAC meets the second Monday of every odd numbered month, 3:30-5 p.m.
 Meetings are normally at the Ashland Senior Center, 1699 Homes Avenue in Ashland, but during the pandemic ASAC is meeting over Zoom.
-All meetings are open to the public.
+All meetings are open to the public and are posted on the City of Ashland meeting calendar.
+View past meetings and agendas here.

 Current ASAC members are: